brxic/TicTacToeSwing/README.md

 ---

 # How to Play

 1. Start the application.
 2. Enter unique names for both players.

-3. Take turns selecting grid tiles by clicking or using the Numpad.
+3. Take turns selecting grid tiles by clicking or using the Numpad
 4. A popup message will indicate the game outcome.
 5. Choose to play again or quit using the buttons.

 ---

 # Project Structure

 1. Classes
 **TicTacToe**: Main class handling the UI and player interactions.
 **GameManager**: Contains the core game logic, such as move validation, win/draw detection, and score management.
 **Tile**: Manages the 3x3 grid and individual tile behavior.
 2. Java Swing Elements Used
 **JFrame**: Main application window.
 **JPanel**: For structuring the grid and score display.
 **JButton**: Represents tiles in the grid and action buttons (e.g., "Quit").
 **JLabel**: Displays player turns and scores.
 **JOptionPane**: Shows popups for game results and name validation errors.
 **GridLayout**: Organizes the 3x3 grid layout.

 ---

 # Testing

-**Approach*"
+**Approach**
 The project is tested using JUnit5, focusing on the GameManager class to keep the UI separate.
 **The tests include**:

-Correct handling of win and draw scenarios.
+- Correct handling of win and draw scenarios.

-Validation that player names are not the same.
+- Validation that player names are not the same.

-Ensuring the score updates correctly.
+- Ensuring the score updates correctly.

-*"Run Tests**
+**Run Tests**

 To execute the tests, run the following command:
 ```bash
 mvn test
 ```